jdber1/opendrop/README.md

 To make the FCGrab script:

-Copy the FlyCapture_building directory from the main directory to somewhere convenient.
+Copy the FlyCapture_building directory from Dropbox to somewhere convenient Move into /src/FCGrab

-Move into /src/FCGrab,

 > make